 Leaving the Tashkent region, Tony and Zamir begin their trip to Samarkand, with a stop en route in the roadside town of Jizzakh.
 There they enjoy an admittedly dubious-looking lunch of room-temperature tandoori lamb cuts is placed in front of them.
 Remembering the cardinal rule of “Do not offend your host,” Bourdain samples a plate of various cuts, including ribs, loin, brains, and sliced liver.
 With a quick stop to witness the natural beauty of Timur Darvaza (Timur’s Gates), our heroes continue their journey.

 Arriving in Samarkand, Anthony again sees the range of influences on display.
-A mix of Turkish, Persian, Mongol, Arab, western & eastern cultures come together to create a unique beauty.
-Following a now infamous visit to a traditional Uzbek spa, where Tony experiences a truly bone-cracking massage, and a trip to a local bazaar for last-minute gifts, it’s time for the wedding itself.
+A mix of Turkish, Persian, Mongol, Arab, Western, and Eastern cultures come together to create a unique beauty.
+Following a now infamous visit to a traditional Uzbek spa, where Tony experiences a truly bone-cracking massage and a trip to a local bazaar for last-minute gifts, it’s time for the wedding itself.

 Private Wedding Party